 We have seen, and we continue to see, deterioration in many of our clients' businesses, and the outlook going forward remains uncertain and volatile.
 Our revenue has faced, and continues to face, pressure from declining clients' demand volumes (as their businesses continue to be negatively impacted), delays in new business ramp-ups, and lockdowns and other measures imposed by governments around the world, which has resulted and continues to result in our temporary inability to meet the service level and performance requirements of our clients.
 We have also received, and continue to receive, client requests for lower volumes, price reductions, discounts and extended payment terms.
-For instance, days sales outstanding increased from 31 as at March 31, 2020 to 39 as at June 30, 2020, as a result of payment delays and payment term concessions relating to the COVID-19 pandemic.
+For instance, our days sales outstanding increased from 30 as at December 31, 2019 and 31 as at March 31, 2020 to 34 as at December 31, 2020, as a result of payment delays and payment term concessions relating to the COVID-19 pandemic.

 We have a business continuity planning mechanism in place and are actively working to understand our clients' changing requirements, adapt delivery to a "work from home" model, ensure data security, prioritize critical processes, adjust service levels and manage discretionary costs (such as travel costs) and fixed costs (such as personnel costs).
 While travel restrictions have had a short-term impact on our ability to deliver our services, we have been working to reduce our reliance on travel by changing our business model to be able to conduct meetings using virtual conferencing and collaboration tools.
-Our "work from home" delivery capability steadily improved throughout the first quarter of fiscal 2021, from delivering over 80% of our clients' requirements in April 2020 to an estimated average of 92% of our clients' requirements in the first quarter of fiscal 2021.
-We estimate that we are now able to deliver approximately 95% of our clients' current requirements, which represents our current maximum delivery capability in a "work from home" model given the current lockdown restrictions in the locations in which we operate and certain clients not authorizing us to perform the remaining process work remotely due to its sensitive nature.
+Our "work from home" delivery capability steadily improved throughout the first and second quarters and remained stable during the third quarter of fiscal 2021, from delivering over 80% of our clients' requirements in April 2020 to an estimated average of 98% of our clients' requirements in the second and third quarters of fiscal 2021.
+We estimate that we are able to deliver approximately 98% of our clients' current requirements, which represents our current maximum delivery capability in a "work from home" model given the current lockdown restrictions in the locations in which we operate and certain clients not authorizing us to perform the remaining process work remotely due to its sensitive nature.
 In addition, we have also worked, and continue to work with national, state, and local authorities, so as to comply with applicable rules and regulations related to the COVID-19 pandemic.